[Skip to Content]

 Have gas fireplaces been secured with a valve cover or key?

 Do all working fireplaces have a screen and other barriers in place when in use?

 Are all electric space heaters at least 3 feet (91 centimeters) from beds, curtains, or anything flammable?

 Emergency Equipment & Numbers

-- If you cook with or heat your home with natural gas or have an attached garage, have you considered installing a carbon monoxide detector in your home?
+If you cook with or heat your home with natural gas or have an attached garage, have you installed a carbon monoxide detector in your home?